Skip to main content

 $16 billion

 Sutter Health operates one of California's largest not-for-profit healthcare systems, with an investment office managing approximately $16 billion.
-The portfolio runs across PE, venture capital, real estate, hedge funds, and private credit -- an endowment-model approach unusual for a healthcare system.
+The portfolio runs across PE, venture capital, real estate, hedge funds, and private credit, an endowment-model approach unusual for a healthcare system.
 The VC allocation reflects Sutter's proximity to Silicon Valley and a strategic interest in healthcare innovation.

 Focus